CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

 This process takes roughly 20 minutes to complete and is highly recommended to run out of hours.

-## Setup the schedules
+**To set up the schedules**
-1. Navigate to the automation account located in the managed resource group of the environment you want to take backups.
+1. Navigate to the automation account located in the managed resource group of the environment that you want to back up.
-1. On the left hand side, click on **Schedules**
+1. On the left side, select **Schedules**
-1. Click on **Add a schedule** and create it with the appropriate time, time zone, and days to run the backup and then click **Create**.
+1. Select **Add a schedule**, and then specify the appropriate time, time zone, and days to run the backup.
+Then, select **Create**.

    ![backup-schedule](../../assets/images/ama/howtos/backup-schedule.png)